apenella/go-ansible/README.md

 ## Getting Started

 This section will guide you through the step-by-step process of using the _go-ansible_ library.
 Follow these instructions to create an application that utilizes the `ansible-playbook` utility.
-The same guidelines can be applied to other _Ansible_ commands, such as the `ansible` command.
+The same guidelines can be applied to other _Ansible_ commands, such as the `ansible` or `ansible-inventory` command.

+> **Note**
+> The following example will guide you through a complete process of creating all the components necessary to execute an `ansible-playbook` command.
+For a simpler example utilizing the [AnsiblePlaybookExecute](#ansibleplaybookexecute-struct) struct, please refer to the [ansibleplaybook-simple](https://github.com/apenella/go-ansible/blob/master/examples/ansibleplaybook-simple/ansibleplaybook-simple.go) example in the repository.

-Before proceeding, ensure you have installed the latest version of the go-ansible library.
+Before proceeding, ensure you have installed the latest version of the _go-ansible_ library.
 If not, please refer to the [Installation section](#install) for instructions.

 To create an application that launches the `ansible-playbook` command you need to create an [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) struct.
 This struct generates the _Ansible_ command to be run.
 Then, you need to execute the command usingng an [executor](#executor).
 In that guided example, you will use the [DefaultExecute](#defaultexecute-struct) executor, an _executor_ provided by the _go-ansible_ library.